Efficient Multi-Source Knowledge Transfer by Model Merging: Method

 \subsection{Problem statement}

 Let the parameters of the base, pre-trained model be denoted by $\theta_{\text{pre}}$.
 We consider a set of $T$ distinct tasks.
 For a given task $i$, the model is fine-tuned on a corresponding dataset $D_i$.
 The parameters of this fine-tuned model are denoted as $\theta_i$.
 Finally, the parameters for a specific layer $l$ within this model are represented by $\theta_i^{(l)}$.
 A task vector is the element-wise difference between the parameters of a fine-tuned model and its pre-trained counterpart.
 Building on this concept, we define a per-layer task difference to capture these modifications with greater granularity.
-Denoting the parameters of the base model for layer $l$ as $\theta_{\text{pre}}^{(l)}$ and the fine-tuned parameters for task $i$ at layer $l$ as $\theta_{i}^{(l)}$, we define \textbf{task vectors} $\tau_i^{(l)}$ as:
+Denoting the parameters of the base model for layer $l$ as $\theta_{\text{pre}}^{(l)}$ and the fine-tuned parameters for task $i$ at layer $l$ as $\theta_{i}^{(l)}$, we define \textbf{task vectors} $\tau_i^{(l)}$ as $\tau_i^{(l)} = \theta_{i}^{(l)} - \theta_{\text{pre}}^{(l)}$.
+We denote matrix parameter differences (e.g., in attention layers) specifically as the \textbf{task matrix} $\Delta_i^{(l)}$ to emphasize the structure suitable for SVD, while retaining \textbf{task vector} $\tau_i^{(l)}$ as a general term interchangeably.
+Non-matrix parameters (e.g., biases) are averaged directly across all source tasks, similar to other works.

-For modules whose parameters possess a matrix structure, such as those in Multi-Head Self-Attention and MLP, we refer to them as $\Delta_i^{(l)}$.

-For all other modules (e.g., biases, normalization), we retain the term $\tau_i^{(l)}$.
-For these non-matrix parameters, we simply compute their element-wise average across all source tasks, similar to other works.
 The entire procedure, from decomposition to adaptation, is performed independently for each relevant layer in the model.
 For brevity, we will generally omit the layer index $(l)$.
 While non-parametric operations, such as activation functions, are applied during the model's forward pass, they do not have learnable weights and are therefore not represented in the task vector.